-- a) the panel pick up the telephone line and search for dial tone for 5 seconds - b) if no dial tone is found, the panel will hang up and wait for 20 seconds - c) the panel will pick up the telephone line again and search for a dial tone for 5 seconds - d) the panel will then dial regardless of the presence of dial

-If there is no initial handshake recognized within 40 seconds the panel will then hang up the line.
+- a) the panel picks up the telephone line and searches for dial tone for 5 seconds - b) if no dial tone is found, the panel hangs up and waits for 20 seconds - c) the panel picks up the telephone line again and searches for a dial tone for 5 seconds - d) the panel then dials regardless of the presence of dial tone If there is no initial handshake recognized within 40 seconds the panel then hangs up the line.

-If the Force Dialing option is disabled, each attempt will still follow the above pattern, except that the panel will not dial in step d if no dial tone is detected.
+If the Force Dialing option is disabled, each attempt will still follow the above pattern, except that the panel will not dial in step (d) if no dial tone is detected.

-The Delay Between Dialing Attempts timer adds a delay before the next call is dialed.
+If a call has failed, the Delay Between Dialing Attempts timer adds a delay before the call attempt.

-If the Busy Tone Detection option is enabled, the panel will hang up after detecting busy tone for 5 seconds and will redial after the amont of time programmed in the Delay Between Dialing Attempts section.
+If the Busy Tone Detection option is enabled, the panel will hang up after detecting busy tone for 5 seconds and will redial after the amount of time programmed in the Delay Between Dialing Attempts section.